Sandyagatha05/MySum---Software-Engineering-Project/README.md

 ### Overview MySum - Storage Management App
 An Android-based storage management application for organization secretariats.
-Users can view available items, their quantities, borrow and return items — all within one app.
+Users can view available items, their quantities, borrow and return items, all within one app.
 Data is stored and synchronized using Firebase.

 ### 🚀 Features
 - **Storage List**: Displays all available items along with their quantities.